 Standardized Feature Requests and Bug Reports

-Building in a standard way for your team members to file bug reports and features requests will make it easy to map who should participate in upcoming research sessions.
+Building in a standard way for your team members to file bug reports and feature requests will make it easy to map who should participate in upcoming research sessions.
 Cisco Meraki has a way for their users to submit Wishes which is a great way to get open-ended feedback.
-Adding enhancements like FullStory recordings to each report can make a world of difference for understanding and diagnosing feedback.
+Adding enhancements like FullStory recordings to each report can make a world of difference for understanding suggestions and diagnosing problems.

 Regularly report back to your teammates about how their feedback and bug reports are helping improve and fix your software.
 Without this morale boost, it’s easy for your users to become disenchanted and disengaged.
 (And quick to find off-platform workarounds.)